 observations.
 Data taken prior to March 15, 1999 have the slit center offset above

 the detector center.
-Note also the effects of the monthly offsetting which applies to all MAMA modes (see Section 7.6
+Note also the effects of the monthly offsetting which applies to all MAMA modes, excepting the echelle modes beginning August 2002 (see Section 7.6

 The minimum MAMA ACCUM